kagarcia1618/netbox_custom_script/README.md

 # Netbox Custom Script
-This is a repository of NetBox custom scripts.
+This is a repository of my NetBox custom scripts for the community.

 ## Device Type Provisioning
 If you have the following use cases, this NetBox custom script might be of help to you: